jwyang-google/saxml/saxml/showcase/llama/README.md

-#  GPT-3 Inferece using SAX
+#  MLPerf llama2 Inferece using SAX

 ### Checkout SAX repo and code
 ```